BluVolpe/Seafood-ID-Fabrication-Quiz/README.md

 - **Dynamic Questions:** The quiz dynamically presents questions, including images of seafood cuts, and asks users to identify the cuts or answer related questions.
 - **Timer Functionality:** A timer is set for each quiz session, ensuring users complete the quiz within a specified time frame.
 - **Score Tracking:** The quiz tracks correct and incorrect answers, providing feedback at the end of the quiz.
+- **Explanations:** Explanations for each missed question are provided at the end of the quiz.
+- **Randomized Questions:** Ensures that questions are not repeated in a single quiz session.
 - **Responsive Design:** The quiz is designed to be responsive, ensuring a seamless experience on various devices, from desktops to mobile phones.

 ### Code Components